NickMcConnell/FAangband/docs/hacking/compiling.rst

 And run::

-    ./angband.exe
+    ./faangband.exe

-If you want to build the Unix version of Angband that uses X11 or Curses and run it under Cygwin, then follow the native build instructions.
+If you want to build the Unix version of FAangband that uses X11 or Curses and run it under Cygwin, then follow the native build instructions.